-What Notice Must an Employer Provide for Layoffs?
+What Notice Must an Employer Provide for Job Termination or Layoff?

 Job Terminations Are Not All Covered by Employment Law

-Employers have a variety of responsibilities to their employees in a layoff or employment termination situation; some are required by law and others are important to promote your employment brand as a brand of choice to your employees and prospective employees.
+Employers have a variety of responsibilities to their employees in a layoff or employment termination situation.
+Some are required by law and others are important to promote your employment brand as a brand of choice to your current and prospective employees.
 How you treat people really does matter in a layoff or employment termination situation.

 But employment termination is not an area that the Federal government legislates except in a few instances.
 Do you need to understand how much warning an employer needs to provide to an employee in a variety of termination scenarios?
 Read on for additional information.